pnpm/pnpm.io/docs/pnpm-recursive.md

 Added in: v2.17.0

+* Default: **false**
+* Type: **Boolean**

-Creates a single `shrinkwrap.yaml` file in the root of the workspace.
+When `true`, pnpm creates a single `shrinkwrap.yaml` file in the root of the workspace (in the directory that contains the `pnpm-workspace.yaml` file).
 A shared shrinkwrap also means that all dependencies of all workspace packages will be in a single `node_modules`.

 Advantages of this option:

 * every dependency is a singleton
-* faster installations in a monorepo
+* faster installations in a multi-package repository
-* less changes in code reviews
+* fewer changes in code reviews

+**NOTE:** even though all the dependencies will be hard linked into the root `node_modules`, packages will have access only to those dependencies that are declared in their `package.json`.
+So pnpm's strictness is preserved.

 ### -- &lt;package_selector>..., --filter &lt;package_selector>